-Tags: advertising, book reviews, books, branding, business, management, marketing, negotiation, selling, textbooks
+Tags: book reviews, books, business, kaizen, lean, management, managing teams, manufacturing, six sigma, textbooks

 The book I read to research this post was Lean Six Sigma Quickstart Guide by Ed Stark which is a very good book that I downloaded for free from kindle.
 This book is only short around 70 pages and I think is only an introduction.
 Lean Six Sigma in it’s first phase was developed by Motorola as part of developing and manufacturing one of their products and was so successful other companies took an interest.
 In it’s 2nd phase constant improvement became the main goal and the most recent 3rd phase employees maximizing their value to the company became an additional goal.
 This constant improvement of processes is often called kaizen a Japanese word and lean six sigma is hugely popular among Japanese companies.
 Sigma is a letter of the Greek alphabet but is also used in mathematics to denote 3.4 and the idea is a tolerance of 3.4 defective products in every one million which is what they aim for.
 In some industries like nuclear power which do implement lean six sigma the tolerance of errors has to be zero and many companies even in less safety conscious matters do aim for this.
 Companies need long term as well as short term goals which is something that in the past was often neglected by Western companies.
 If they manufacture something they need to test a sample amount at random to determine their processes are working.
 If you are considering implementing this you probably want a more in depth book but I think this book does a good job of explaining the basics.
 I did quite enjoy reading this book and would recommend it.